Legal status of Germany: State of war

 Cessation of hostilities between the United States and Germany had been proclaimed on 13 December 1946 by United States President Harry S. Truman.
 However the end of the state of war with Germany was not confirmed by the U.S. Congress until 19 October 1951, after a request by President Truman on 9 July.
 Thus German civilians were legally still considered enemy nationals for a long period.
-This state of affairs had some peculiar results: for instance marriages between white U.S. soldiers and white German women were not permitted until December 1946.
+This state of affairs had some peculiar results: for instance marriages between white U.S. soldiers and German women were not permitted until December 1946.
 (The U.S. Army at the time still prohibited interracial marriages, so black soldiers had to wait until 1948.)
-In January 1946 the Swedish Red Cross was permitted to send food to Germany, but earlier attempts by relief agencies to send food had been blocked by the US Treasury Department under the Trading with the Enemy Act 1917, and U.S. troops had been under orders not to share their food rations with German civilians.
+In January 1946 the Swedish Red Cross was permitted to send food to Germany, but earlier attempts by relief agencies had been blocked by the US Treasury Department under the Trading with the Enemy Act 1917, and U.S. troops had been under orders not to share their food rations with German civilians.

 In the Petersberg Agreement of November 22, 1949, it was noted that the West German government wanted an end to the state of war, but the request could not be granted.
-The U.S. state of war with Germany was maintained for legal reasons, and though it was softened somewhat, it was not suspended since "the U.S. wants to retain a legal basis for keeping a U.S. force in Western Germany".
-At a meeting of the foreign ministers of France, the United Kingdom, and the United States in New York from September 12 to December 19, 1950, it was stated, among other measures to strengthen West Germany's position in the Cold War, that the western allies would "end by legislation the state of war with Germany".
+The U.S. state of war with Germany was maintained as "the U.S. [wanted] to retain a legal basis for keeping a U.S. force in Western Germany", though it was softened somewhat.
+At a meeting of the foreign ministers of France, the United Kingdom, and the United States in New York from September 12 to December 19, 1950, it was stated, among other measures, to strengthen West Germany's position in the Cold War, that the western allies would "end by legislation the state of war with Germany".
 During 1951, many former Western Allies did end their state of war with Germany: Australia (9 July), Canada, Italy, New Zealand, The Netherlands (26 July), South Africa, and the United Kingdom (9 July) The state of war between Germany and the Soviet Union was ended in early 1955.
 Sovereignty of the Federal Republic of Germany was granted on May 5, 1955, by the formal end of the military occupation of its territory.
 Special rights were however maintained, for example in relation to West Berlin, which was not permitted to formally become part of the Federal Republic.
 A military presence was also maintained until the full implementation, in 1994, of the Treaty on the Final Settlement with Respect to Germany (also known as the Two Plus Four Treaty), signed in 1990.

 Under the terms of that treaty, the Four Powers renounced all rights they formerly held in Germany, including Berlin.
 As a result, Germany became fully sovereign on March 15, 1991.